ogivuk/learning/tdd-django/README.md

         * The length of waiting time is just a guess: either too short and vulnerable to spurious failures, or too long and it’ll slow down our test runs.
         * Do not rely on Selenium’s implicit waits - the implementation varies between browsers, and it seems highly unreliable.
         * Prefer a retry loop that polls the app and moves on as soon as possible.
+    * Do not test:
+        * Constants
+        * Aesthetics, it is similar as testing a constant.
+However, the implementation of the aesthetics should be tested, e.g., testing that a CSS file loads.

 #### Functional tests = Acceptance tests = End-to-end tests
 * Functional tests should help building an application with the right functionality, and guarantee that will never be accidentally broken.